Toovin/FlaskLanChat/README.md

 # FlaskLanChat - a mostly working lan chat with an extreme lack of secure features and operations.
 DONT USE IN SENSITIVE ENVIRONMENTS WITH OUT IMPLEMENTING HTTPS/CERTS.
 FlaskLanChat - Send/receive  group messages, share files, and some other extra AI goodies with some elbow grease.

 PYTHON 3.13.5 ENVIRONEMNT
+VOICE CHAT: SEPARATE LIVEKIT SERVER PROCESS, SEE BELOW.

 INSTALL DEPENDENCIES (Example list given from working environment, probably dont need all of them but just in case...)
 ## TO RUN : server_v5.py launches server on port 6970 with a devchat.db for chat history.
-## TO ACCESS : on client machine (even host machine!) enter the ip address of the server (typically http://192.168.x.x:7980) from the same network and a login/create account screen appears.
+## TO ACCESS : on client machine (even host machine!) enter the ip address of the server (typically http://192.168.x.x:6970) from the same network and a login/create account screen appears.
 Be mindful on the account creation - there is no verify password.
 If you goof your desired username, you have to delete the devchat.db and start over for now (its on a todo list, hold on!)
 ##########

 * I WILL NOT BE OFFERING ASSISTANCE ON THIS, THIS IS A HOBBY PROJECT, IF YOU WANT IT, CLONE IT, MODIFY IT - ITS YOURS.
 VIBE CODE MODIFY WITH AI IF YOU NEED TO!